merlinmann/wisdom/wisdom.md

 ----

 - Most parents understand it's their job to keep their child from dying.
 But, as the kid gets older, it also becomes increasingly vital not to prevent them from living.
 This is very difficult.
-- If you're going to pick a fight online, do it in the late afternoon.
+- If you're going to participate in a dumb fight online, do it in the late afternoon.
 That way, you're less likely to blow a perfectly good working day being all mad.
 Plus, you'll both tire yourselves out eventually, and maybe you'll do better tomorrow.
-- Related: do not pick fights online.
+- Related: do not participate in dumb fights online.
 - Minimize the number of conversations you have through a closed bathroom door.
 Unless you're outside the door and there's a fire, or you're *inside* the door and you're out of toilet paper.
 Otherwise, have a little dignity, and wait for the door to open.
 - Don't be too thirsty in your quest for gratitude and acknowledgement.
 If you want to help someone and have the requisite skills, *just help them*.
 A person with a problem who also has to graciously manage needy communications about that problem now very much has two problems.
 - Related: if you *really* want to help someone, offer something extremely specific.
 "I'm here for you! 😬👍" is not nearly as cool as "Can I drop off a lasagna at 4?"